Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/final_report.md

 Video game corpora are surprisingly hard to find.
 For an industry that had a global revenue of over 150 billion dollars in 2019, and with multiple billion dollar companies creating games which are played by millions of people worldwide ([Dobrilova, 2022](https://techjury.net/blog/gaming-industry-worth/)), the linguistic research conducted on the media is extremely sparse, and public linguistic data even more so.
 It is an artistic medium which is rife with linguistic research waiting to be done.
 The research in this repository set out to answer these questions:

 1. How are orders/requests realized in video game dialogues?
-2. What is the frequency of the 2nd person pronoun, you?
+2. What is the frequency and usage of the 2nd person pronoun, you?
 3. What are some common named entities in video games?

 Note that the research ended up being more exploratory and that, while these questions were answered, they were so on a _per-game_ basis and a larger dataset would be necessary to draw conclusions about the medium as a whole.
 While the research completed in this repository may be small and only focused on a small set of video games, it is still a starting point for what could be more-developed linguistic research in the future—especially for pragmatics.